Workday ATS Resume Guide: Forms, Parsing & Profile Fields (2026)

 The Form Data Problem

-The gap between what candidates think matters (the resume file) and what actually matters (the form data) creates a systematic problem.
-Candidates who spend hours perfecting their resume formatting and bullet points, then rush through the Workday forms in three minutes, are optimizing the wrong thing.
+The gap between what candidates polish and what applications collect creates a systematic problem.
+Candidates spend hours refining resume bullets, then rush through the Workday forms that turn those bullets into structured profile data.

 What Goes Wrong

-Here is a scenario I see constantly.
+Here is the failure pattern to avoid.
 A candidate has a well-crafted resume.
 They upload it to Workday.
-The parser pre-fills the forms with approximately 60-70% accuracy.
-The candidate scrolls through, sees that most fields have something in them, and hits submit.
-They never notice that.
+The parser pre-fills many fields.
+The candidate scrolls through, sees that most fields have something in them, and submits without checking:

 • Their most recent job title was truncated from "Senior Software Engineer, Platform Infrastructure" to "Senior Software Engineer"